 The largest national park in Mauritius showcases the volcanic origins of the island spectacularly with dense forests, several waterfalls, and deep gorges.

-This Mauritius national park is home to ‘Seven Coloured Earth‘ – a prominent tourist attraction and the dense forest gives way to a fertile valley that has sugarcane and tropical fruit plantations.
+This Mauritius national park is home to ‘Seven Coloured Earth‘.
+This is a prominent tourist attraction in Mauritius to be enjoyed with your family.
+The dense forest gives way to a fertile valley that has sugarcane and tropical fruit plantations.
 We ended the day trip with a visit to one of the oldest rum distilleries in Mauritius.

 Drive to Black River Gorges National Park in Mauritius